sapphic-wallflower/lil-sis-journal/src/blog/2025_bingo.md

 - Get a tattoo
 - Create a full new cosplay
 - Fix my broken car light
-- Use my Instamax camera more
+- Use my Instax camera more
 - Mod a Wii U

 For these, I fully planned them out.